Second line of action : Strengthening the international non-proliferation regime

 Moreover, under the NSG, France has committed to adopting stricter criteria for the export of nuclear fuel cycle technologies.
 In the early 2000s, France and Russia proposed a criteria-based approach for authorization of exports of enrichment and reprocessing technology and subject them to certain criteria such as compliance with international non-proliferation commitments.
 In June 2011, the States participating in the NSG reached an agreement on an amendment of the Guidelines for that purpose, strictly governing the transfer of goods and technologies linked to enrichment and reprocessing, and contributing to strengthening the non-proliferation regime.

-France has also subscribed to the Hague Code of Conduct against Ballistic Missile Proliferation (HCoC), which provides for the establishment of confidence-building and transparency measures as regards ballistic missiles capable of carrying weapons of mass destruction (prior notification of launches, annual declarations).
+France has also subscribed to the Hague Code of Conduct against Ballistic Missile Proliferation (HCoC), which establishes confidence-building and transparency measures with regard to ballistic missiles capable of carrying weapons of mass destruction (prior notification of launches, annual declarations, voluntary site visits).

 Under EU Regulation 428/2009, France contributes to combatting the proliferation of the means of delivery of weapons of mass destruction (WMD) by controlling its exports of goods and technologies that could contribute to their proliferation.